Guadalupe Delta WMA

 Description

-In the late 70's the Guadalupe delta area was identified by the US Fish and Wildlife Service and Texas Parks and Wildlife as a wetlands area that needed to be preserved to protect the wildlife habitat.
-Guadalupe Delta WMA consists of four units, Mission Lake Unit (4,447.62 acres), Hynes Bay Unit (1007.72 acres), Guadalupe River Unit (1138 acres) and the San Antonio Unit (818 acres).
+In the late 1970s, the Guadalupe delta area was identified by the US Fish and Wildlife Service and Texas Parks and Wildlife as a wetlands area that needed to be preserved to protect the wildlife habitat.
+Guadalupe Delta Wildlife Management Area (WMA) consists of four units, Mission Lake Unit (4,447.62 acres), Hynes Bay Unit (1007.72 acres), Guadalupe River Unit (1138 acres) and the San Antonio Unit (818 acres).
 The Guadalupe Delta WMA units are located in Calhoun, Victoria and Refugio Counties within the delta of the Guadalupe River along the Texas coast between Houston and Corpus Christi.
 The units of the Guadalupe Delta are freshwater marshes subject to flooding from the Guadalupe River and its adjacent bayous.
-Riparian areas along the numerous small bayous form "corridor forests" of pecan, black willow, cedar, American elm, hackberry and green ash, and provide excellent forage area for neotropical songbirds.
+Riparian areas along the many small bayous form "corridor forests" of pecan, black willow, cedar, American elm, hackberry and green ash and provide excellent forage area for neotropical songbirds.
 Hundreds of White-faced Ibis seasonally forage in the marshes of the WMA.
 White-tailed Hawks commonly forage over the WMA during the non-breeding season.
 Single Peregrine Falcons are observed several times each year foraging over the WMA.
-Lands in the GDWMA have traditionally provided important habitat for wetland dependent wildlife, especially migratory waterfowl.
+Lands in the Guadalupe Delta WMA have traditionally provided important habitat for wetland dependent wildlife, especially migratory waterfowl.

-Habitat Type: Coastal marsh; Deltaic estuary of the Guadalupe River; it is a complex of natural and manmade wetlands and associated adjacent uplands in the vicinity of the delta of the Guadalupe and San Antonio rivers.
-The volume of freshwater the Guadalupe River discharges, along with the shallowness of adjacent bays, contribute to extremely low salinity in those bay systems as compared to other bay systems in Texas.
+The volume of freshwater the Guadalupe River discharges, along with the shallowness of adjacent bays, contributes to low salinity in those bay systems as compared to other bay systems in Texas.

-- Camping is not permitted, but commercial facilities are available in nearby Tivoli, Port Lavaca and Victoria.
+• Camping is not allowed, but commercial facilities are available in nearby Tivoli, Port Lavaca and Victoria.

-- During hunting season, boats must be hand launched and only electric motors are allowed.
+• During hunting season, boats must be hand launched and only electric motors are allowed.
 Use of airboats within the WMA is prohibited.
-No trailers are allowd.
+No trailers are allowed.